rinze/reranker/README.md

 Only two scripts are needed: one to populate the database and another one to generate static HTML files.

 * `retriever.py`: downloads the new articles from the sources and stores them into the database.
-It also moves expired links and scores the one still alive.
+It also moves expired links and scores the ones still alive.
 * `html_generator.py`:

 That's it.